This post contains affiliate links & photos. See our full disclosure here.

 Stocking the pantry early and buying items in bulk will keep you from last-minute, budget-busting shopping.

-- In the weeks leading up to Christmas, pay attention to sales flyers from your local grocery store and wholesalers.
+- In the weeks leading up to Christmas, pay attention to sales flyers from your local grocery store and wholesalers and grab what you need ahead of time.

-- Perishable foods, like fruits, vegetables, and meat can be frozen, if needed.
+- Perishable foods, like fruits, vegetables, and meat can be frozen if needed.
+Check out this post for how to freeze fruits and vegetables.

 - If you’re lucky enough to have a grocery store that delivers with minimal fees, set a weekly grocery delivery schedule and plan out each week’s groceries based on what’s been used and what you need to restock.